dgerabagi/data-curation-environment/flattened_repo.md

 This document serves as a living record of persistent or complex bugs that have recurred across multiple development cycles.
 By documenting the root cause analysis (RCA) and the confirmed solution for each issue, we create a "source of truth" that can be referenced to prevent the same mistakes from being reintroduced into the codebase.

 ## 2. Case Studies

 ---

+### Case Study 020: Animated Highlighting Stuck on Response Tabs

+-   **Artifacts Affected:** `src/client/views/parallel-copilot.view/view.tsx`
+-   **Cycles Observed:** C6
+-   **Symptom:** In the animated workflow, after the user generates the initial `prompt.md` file, the `Resp 1` tab is correctly highlighted.
+However, after pasting content into `Resp 1`, the highlight does not advance to `Resp 2`.
+The animation remains stuck on `Resp 1`.
+-   **Root Cause Analysis (RCA):** The `useEffect` hook responsible for advancing the workflow state was flawed.
+Its logic was too complex or had an incorrect dependency array, preventing it from reliably detecting changes to the `tabs` state object.
+A robust state machine should rely on simple, direct checks of the current state to determine the next step.
+-   **Codified Solution & Best Practice:** The solution is to refactor the `useEffect` hook that manages the `workflowStep`.
+The new logic should be a simple, clean state machine that directly checks the `rawContent` of each tab in sequence.
+For example, when the `workflowStep` is `'awaitingResponsePaste_1'`, the effect should check if `tabs['1'].rawContent` has content.
+If it does, it should immediately transition the state to `'awaitingResponsePaste_2'`, and so on.
+This makes the logic declarative and removes dependencies on complex, intermediate states, making the workflow transitions reliable.

+---